 Inclusion, Diversity, Equity, & Anti-Racism Initiative (IDEA)

-At its February 22nd BOS meeting, the Board voted to establish the Inclusion, Equity, Diversity, and Anti-Racism Initiative (“IDEA” or “Initiative”), to finalize the Initiative’s charge, and to put out a call for volunteers.
-IDEA members were appointed in April, and the group began meeting in May.
-It meets in open session every three weeks.
+In February 2021, the Select Board voted to establish the Inclusion, Equity, Diversity, and Anti-Racism Committee (IDEA).
+IDEA members were appointed in April 2021, and the group began meeting in May 2021.
 Please see the calendar below meeting dates.

 For agendas and minutes, please click on the link on the left of this page.